 Balai Khazanah Islam Sultan Haji Hassanal Bolkiah is currently closed until further notice.

-Inaugurated in 1982, The Brunei History Centre is situated right next to the Royal Regalia Museum.
+First opened in 1982, the Brunei History Centre is situated right next to the Royal Regalia Museum.
 The centre was set up to perform research pertaining to the history of Brunei Darussalam, specifically on the background and genealogies of the Sultans of Brunei.
 Featuring the Borneo Manuscripts Gallery, the Ancient Brunei History Gallery, the Brunei Golden Age Gallery and Constitution Gallery among others for those who want to learn about the rich history of Brunei.

 Set up to preserve Bruneian traditional arts and handicraft, the centre was first established in 1975 and then moved to its current location at Jalan Residency along Brunei River.
-The Brunei Arts and Handicraft Training Centre displays various items such as handwoven baskets, silverware, brassware, jong sarat and carved wood items.
-Those who are interested may also learn traditional arts and handicraft practices through courses offered by the centre.
+The Brunei Arts and Handicraft Training Centre displays various items such as hand-woven baskets, silverware, brassware, jong sarat and carved wood items.
+Visitors may also learn traditional arts and handicraft practices through courses offered by the centre.

-The Maritime Museum opened in 2015.
-Built on a 8.75-hectare land at a cost of BND5 million, the front of the building was designed to depict the front view of a ship.
+Opened in 2015, the Maritime Museum was built on a 8.75-hectare land at a cost of BND5 million with the front of the building designed to depict the front view of a ship.
 As part of the 10th National Development Plan, the museum aims to illustrate Brunei’s significant role as a centre of maritime trade in ancient times.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.